 Shares are trading at a level that implies that the portfolio is incapable of returning to meaningful earnings growth--and that doesn't reflect the company's longer term potential.

-We expect to cut our fair value estimate to about $26 from $29, chiefly by reducing our expectations for midcycle margins
+We expect to cut our fair value estimate by about 10%, chiefly by reducing our expectations for midcycle margins

 Barbara Noverini is a senior equity analyst for Morningstar.

 With the dividend cut by half to $0.48 per share, significant restructuring planned for the power segment, and no imminent breakup of the industrial conglomerate on the table, we believe maximum pessimism has been reached.

 Following today’s sharp sell-off, GE shares are trading at a level that implies that the portfolio is incapable of returning to meaningful earnings growth; however, we do not believe this reflects the company’s longer-term potential, considering that 70% of GE’s revenue and 85% of its earnings come from businesses that dominate their markets.